Polk Street Bike Lanes

 Take the Polk Street Survey!

-The first of two Polk Street community meetings was held on Wednesday, January 21st, 2026, at the Faith Center (1410 W 13th Avenue).
+The first Polk Street community meetings was held on Wednesday, January 21st, 2026, at the Faith Center (1410 W 13th Avenue).
 City staff gave a short presentation followed by time for community members to discuss the project.
-Staff collected comments and questions from the meeting and are working to assemble a Q&A document that will be posted online and shared via email.
-A PDF version of the meeting's presentation is available under the "Documents" tab on the right side of this page.
+Staff collected comments and questions from the meeting and have assembled a Q&A document.
+The Q&A document and a PDF version of the meeting's presentation are available under the "Documents" tab on the right side of this page.

 Project Overview